ovhk/DigitalFilm/README.md

 ## Method

-Basicly, negatives films have a gamma of arround 0.7 and are printed on photographic paper with a gamma of arround 1.4.<br /> 0.7 × 1.4 = 1.0, that's why the picture looks like the original view.<br />
+Basically, negative films have a gamma of around 0.7 and are printed on photographic paper with a gamma of around 1.4.<br /> 0.7 × 1.4 = 1.0, that's why the picture looks like the original view.<br />
 So the idea if you want to use a screen as a film, is to apply the invert of the gamma of the paper and invert black and white.
 Then, you have to put the screen directly on the paper and light it up.